 Communication strategies for transition words ‘but’ and ‘however.’

 Let’s transition one of the examples above from negating to affirmative:

 Just reading might make the differences in constructive criticism seem inconsequential.
 However, FEEL the messages if you are receiving them.
-The feeling it gives a night and day difference.
+The feeling is a world of difference.

-2. Transition to Affirming Communication Strategies is a Simple Math Equation
+2. Transition to Positive Communication Strategies is a Simple Math Equation

 NEGATIVE (–) [but, however] POSITIVE (+)